romaricpascal/romaricpascal.is/content/me.md

 To help Patternbank publish content next to their ecommerce site, I helped implement a "block editor" that allows to build pages through a combination of configurable sections.
 Due to high importance of visuals for this site, particular attention had to be paid to:

-- image responsiveness and performance (lazy loading, srcset...s)
+- image responsiveness and performance (lazy loading, srcset, responsive backgrounds)
 - providing a variety of responsive layouts for each section
-- offering styling options (typography, colors, component variants)
+- offering styling options (typography, colours, component variants)
 - allowing accessible fluid typography
 - providing control for heading levels